benbrownlie/MathForGames2020-Assessment/MathForGames/Documentation.md

 Vector class that uses 4 floats
 > #### Variables
 >
-> - floats that are used to represent x, y, z, and w. _'s are used in the names for accessability and to note that they are private
+> - floats that are used to represent x, y, z, and w. _'s are used in the names for accessibility and to note that they are private
 >
 > ### Functions and Properties
 >
 > - XYZW properties- These properties are used to get the variables that represent xyzw and set them to a value
 >
-> - Magnitude- Property used to return the square root of X + X * Y + Y * Z + Z * W + W casted as a float
+> - Magnitude- Property used to return the Magnitude by getting the square root of X + X * Y + Y * Z + Z * W + W casted as a float
 >
 > - Normalized- Property used to return the normalized version of a value
 >